 Ray González: Illuminating the Latinx Literary Landscape

-Professor Ray González, who is retiring this spring, has published 15 collections of his own poetry, plus two of fiction, and three of essays; received two lifetime achievement awards, three Minnesota Book Awards, and a Scholar of the College Fellowship from the College of Liberal Arts; and been publicly honored by a US Poet Laureate (Juan Felipe Herrera) with a Witter Bynner Fellowship and a special event at the Library of Congress.
+Professor Ray González, who retires this spring, has published 15 collections of his own poetry, plus two of fiction, and three of essays; received two lifetime achievement awards, three Minnesota Book Awards, and a Scholar of the College Fellowship from the College of Liberal Arts; and been publicly honored by a US Poet Laureate (Juan Felipe Herrera) with a Witter Bynner Fellowship and a special event at the Library of Congress.
 So it’s a credit to how highly esteemed the longtime creative writing professor is that poet and former student Roy G. Guzmán wrote an article in Poetry magazine arguing that González was “criminally underrated.”

-One accomplishment that should be better known, as Guzmán pointed out, is his creation of foundational anthologies focused on Latinx literature.
-During the 1980s, González became the poetry editor of the Bloomsbury Review.
+One accomplishment that should be better known, as Guzmán pointed out, is González's creation of foundational anthologies focused on Latinx literature.
+During the 1980s, he became the poetry editor of the Bloomsbury Review.
 He noticed that few works by Latinx writers were being published there, with a corresponding lack of submissions.
 He began soliciting work from other poets.
 “A number of the writers I contacted were teachers,” he notes, “and they kept saying that it was very hard for them to find textbooks with writers that they knew and writers from their community that were important to study.
 So it just hit me one day, ‘Why not put together an anthology?’
 I realized that it was an opportunity to make sure that these writers got exposure in the classroom, whether it was high school or college.”
 Over the next two decades, he published 12 anthologies.
 González, as writers Eduardo C. Corral and Rigoberto González have said, “illuminated” the contemporary Latinx literary landscape: "By showing us that we had a past and present, he was guiding us toward an exciting and certain future."

 González will publish a 16th poetry collection in spring 2023, entitled Suggest Paradise (University of New Mexico Press).
 As he describes below, he’s also hoping to spend time in retirement working on a 300-page manuscript about another great love: rock and roll.